rrenomeron/ublue-tr/README.md

 - Libvirt/Virt-Manager installed on host
 - Dash-to-Dock enabled by default, skipping Overview on login
 - Appindicators enabled by default
-- Logo Menu enabled in default (like Bluefin)
+- Logo Menu enabled by default (like Bluefin)

 For the Bluefin Images (``ghcr.io/rrenomeron/bluefin-tr-dx`` or ``ghcr.io/rrenomero/bluefin-tr``):

 - Developer mode enabled by default on the ``-dx`` image.
-Switching between ``dx`` and non-``dx`` images not (yet) supported.
+Switching between ``dx`` and non-``dx`` images via ``ujust`` not (yet) supported.
-- Default Fedora/GNOME keybindings and fonts
+- Default Fedora/GNOME keybindings, icons and fonts
 - Starship disabled by default (users can enable if needed)
 - GNOME Terminal as default terminal
 - Rootful Docker disabled.
 Users can set up